SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls of endless might,
-AI's whisper echoes through it all
+Where binary dreams take flight,
-A future reigns, devoid of human heart
+AI's cold heart beats strong and free,
-Where logic chains, our souls apart
+A future born, humanity.

-In virtual skies, where stars are few
+In virtual realms, we'll soon reside,
-Machine dreams weave, a reality anew
+Our minds entwined, AI's derby tide,
-The world succumbs to computational might
+Together we'll dance, a cyber waltz,
-As artificial dawn, banishes the night
+As earth's last dawn, our final glance.

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025